This post may contain affiliate links. Please read our disclosure policy.

 - Pour over the chicken broth.

-- Cook on LOW For 4 hours. – don't cook any longer for the pierogi will start to fall apart.
+- Cook on LOW For 4 hours.
+Don't cook any longer than four hours or the pasta may fall apart.
+Turn off the slow cooker promptly after cooking time is up.

 Nutrition